 The word “diet” is ambiguous, so I want to clarify that I mean it in the sense of a “nutritional lifestyle”, a pattern of eating that you do your entire life.
 All research to date tells us that temporary dietary changes can achieve temporary results.
 What we are really looking for is a new balance with food- to learn and integrate patterns of behavior that you can live with and be happy with.
 While we want our diet to nourish rather than harm our body, we also know that food serves many purposes beyond nourishment.
 It is a universal language that that people from any part of the world can relate to and enjoy.
 It is ritualized into the happiest and darkest moments of our lives.
 It can be a source of comfort and a reminder of home.
 When we change our diet, we must respect these other roles that food has in our life or they will fail to achieve the desired result.

+But beyond the common-sense element to home cooking, there is a small but growning evidence base for the benefits of eating home-prepared meals.
 People who eat home-cooked meals more frequently are more likely to stick to their diet2Mills S, et al. Frequency of eating home cooked meals and potential benefits for diet and health: cross-sectional analysis of a population-based cohort study.
 Int J Behav Nutr Phys Act., have lower body weight3Mills S, et al. Frequency of eating home cooked meals and potential benefits for diet and health: cross-sectional analysis of a population-based cohort study.
 Int J Behav Nutr Phys Act., and are less likely to develop diabetes4Zong G, et al. Consumption of Meals Prepared at Home and Risk of Type 2 Diabetes: An Analysis of Two Prospective Cohort Studies.
 PLoS Med.
 2016.

 It is an easily demonstrable fact that carbohydrates stimulate a much higher blood glucose rise than an equivalent number of calories from protein or fat.
 It is also a fact that carbohydrates require more insulin than protein or fat in order to be used by your cells as metabolic fuel.